 A Radical Solution I Wasn’t Ready For

-But I was ready to be done with this greasy hair situation YESTERDAY.
+But I was ready to be done with this greasy postpartum hair situation YESTERDAY.

-And yet, search result after search result sang the praises of no-poo in resolving my postpartum dilemma.
+And yet, search result after search result sang the praises of no-poo in resolving my greasy postpartum hair dilemma.

 There had to be another way.